TMC vs EC: Heated Meeting Ends with ‘Get Lost’ Remark, Ultimatum Issued

 Meeting between TMC delegation and the Election Commission

-A group from the TMC led by Derek O’Brien (a TMC Member of Parliament) went to Gyanesh Kumar, the head of the Election Commission, at the Election Commission office to talk about changes to the voter lists.
-The meeting began at 10:02 in the morning and, according to the TMC, was over in seven minutes because the head of the Election Commission told them to go away.
+A group of TMC people, led by Derek O’Brien who is a TMC MP, met with Gyanesh Kumar, who is the head of the Election Commission, at the Election Commission’s office to talk about the changes to the voter lists.
+The meeting started at 10:02am and, according to the TMC, was over in just seven minutes because they were abruptly dismissed.

 Dispute over voter rolls and the Special Intensive Revision